GSA/ficam-playbooks/_piv/7_netauth.md

 - [PIV Authentication on MacOS](../network/mac/)
 - [Troubleshooting PIV Logon](../network/troubleshooting/)

-We want to add additional information for installing Online Certificate Status Protocol (OCSP) services, adressing common errors and troubleshooting, and configuring MacOSX and other operating systems.
+We want to add additional information for installing Online Certificate Status Protocol (OCSP) services, addressing common errors and troubleshooting, and configuring MacOSX and other operating systems.

 Submit an [Issue]({{site.repourl}}/issues/new){:target="_blank"}{:rel="noopener noreferrer"} to identify information that would be helpful to you, or consider contributing a page to these guides with your lessons learned.